Dashboard Member settings

 In other words, non-circumvention clauses prevent one party from being cut out of a deal.

-How can a non-circumvention clause be used?
+How are non-circumvention clauses used?

-• Supply agreements - when entering into a substantial supply agreement, a non-circumvention clause may be used to ensure that the client doesn’t bypass the supplier by engaging straight with a wholesaler.
+• supply agreements – when entering into a substantial supply agreement, a non-circumvention clause may be used to ensure that the client doesn’t bypass the supplier by engaging straight with a wholesaler

-What if a non-circumvention clause is breached?
+What happens if a non-circumvention clause is breached?

 Non-circumvention clauses should set out the consequences of breaching them.